 Many Fibromyalgia patients rate massage as one of the most beneficial and helpful types of therapy.
 A skilled massage therapist can help relieve a great deal of pain, thereby lessening the need for medications.
+If nothing else, this is one of the most calming alternative fibromyalgia treatment options there is!
 He/she can also improve your mood both during the session and for a considerable time afterward.
 Really, who doesn’t like a professional rubbing all of the right spots that are sore and achy?
 Sounds like an awesome Fibromyalgia treatment to me!
 Bonus if they have experience with Fibromyalgia patients and their needs!

 There are various types of massage that a skilled practitioner can use to help a Fibromyalgia patient.
 They including neuro-muscular, Swedish massage, and deep-tissue massage.
 All of these incorporate the stroking of muscles and the application of pressure on those muscles in order to improve blood circulation and to eventually reduce soreness and muscle tension.
 I will say deep tissue may hurt initially.
 But, it will help you in the end by loosening up the muscles, giving you more flexibility and releasing the fascia.
 Make sure you stay HYDRATED before and after massage therapy!

 The objective for chiropractic treatment is to relieve pain in a patient’s neck, shoulders, back, and at various other pressure points around the body.
 When successful, it can help the patient feel much less pain, and can improve mechanical movements in all those areas.
+This is a alternative fibromyalgia treatment that people often flock to, even if they don’t have chronic pain issues – adjustments can help in a number of ways!
 Therapy administered by a chiropractor involves gentle stretching or application of pressure in a specific area, and sometimes using quick thrusts to encourage the bones of the spine into a more normal position.
 Basically, it’s a massage…with purpose!

 Adjustments such as these often improve your body’s mechanical operation, because bones are put into their ideal positions, and the process usually promotes better transmission of nerve signals throughout the body as well.
 Not only are your bones aligned, you muscles are then put into their optimal locations.
 In conclusion, aligned bone equals aligned muscles equals health happy body!Align them bones people!!
 Bodily harmony really does go a long way.